corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/updating-network-parameters.md

 (they will be always added to the existing list), you can only increase the max transaction size, and so on.
 {{< /note >}}

-## Set network parameter update
+## Push the network parameter update

-Push the new network parameters to the Zone Service, using a command like the one below:
+Push the network parameter update to the Zone Service, using a command like the one below:

 ```bash
 cenm netmap netparams update submit -p config/parameters.conf